Step 1: Intake Form and Waivers

 - Cell phones must be off in the clinic.
 You’re welcome to listen to music on your device with ear buds, but just make sure your phone is not making sounds or vibrating, or that you are not loudly fighting with your Office Enemy, especially in the reception area.

 - Please enter and exit the treatment room quietly and speak softly when talking in the reception.
 Acupuncture is usually very relaxing, and people often fall asleep.
-We also share space with a massage therapist who does her best to provide a quiet space for her folks too.
+I also share space with a massage therapist (Sonia!) who does her best to provide a quiet space for folks too.

-- While a treatment usually lasts about 30-60 minutes, please let us know if you are ready to go or if you want to be out by a certain time.
+- While a treatment usually lasts about 30-60 minutes, please let me know if you are ready to go or if you want to be out by a certain time.

 - Eat a little something before your treatment.
 Acupuncture is not recommended on an empty stomach.

-- If possible, wear loose, comfortable clothing so we can access just above your elbows and knees easily.
-If points are not accessible, we will ask you to undress to your comfort level and drape yourself with sheets, much like if you were receiving a massage.
+- If possible, wear loose, comfortable clothing so I can access just above your elbows and knees easily.
+If points are not accessible, I will ask you to undress to your comfort level and drape yourself with sheets, much like if you were receiving a massage.

-- Please let us know if there are any areas of your body that you would like us to avoid treating, touching or acknowledging.
-We want to make this as safe of a space as possible for you.
+- Please let us know if there are any areas of your body that you would like me to avoid treating, touching or acknowledging.
+I want to make this as safe of a space as possible for you!

 - Please arrive on time.
-If you arrive more than 15 minutes late, we may not be able to treat you depending on the schedule, and we just won't have as much time to delve deeply into what is going on.
+If you arrive more than 15 minutes late, I may not be able to treat you depending on the schedule, and I definitely won't have the time to delve deeply into what is going on.